Workforce Development

 - Excellent contextualized career programs that prepare students for workforce entry and postsecondary education advancement.

-- South Shore businesses with customizing courses with innovative instructional models for specific employee training needs that lead to career advancement.
+- Businesses with customizing courses with innovative instructional models for specific employee training needs that lead to career advancement.

 - Long-lasting career pathway opportunities to further education into Associate Degree programs at Quincy College, that promote the social and economic development of the region.